 Of course, our regular slipcovers can be washed as well, but only cold, up to 30°C. You can also re-order protective covers from us at anytime, with the perfect fit for your futon.
 If your futon cover has stains, simply wipe them out with a damp cloth and soap and blow dry the wet spot.
 Please do not remove the original with buttons linked cover.
 Removing it is not intended and, in addition to the insane work it takes, there is no guarantee that the futon will return to its original look afterwards.

-Buttons on the futon
+Buttons and handles on the futon

 If by heavy wear / frequent transporting a button tears, i.e. disappears in the cover, this does not affect the function of your futon.
 The buttons and splint tapes essentially have a temporary function which becomes irrelevant for the most part after the laying-in phase is over.